Privacy Policy

 For our business purposes, such as data analysis, audits, fraud monitoring and prevention;

-To develop new products, services and offerings, or to enhance, improve or modify our products and services; or
+To develop new products, services, and offerings, or to enhance, improve, or modify our products and services; and

-To record your usage of our website in accordance with our cookie policy.
+To record your usage of our website in accordance with our cookie policy which is set out at the end of section 7 of this privacy policy.

-4. WHAT IS THE LEGAL BASIS FOR PROCESSING YOUR DATA
+4. WHAT IS THE LEGAL BASIS FOR PROCESSING YOUR PERSONAL DATA

 Necessary to protect the vital interests of the data subject or of another natural person.